Sleep and general Health

 Reflexology transports you into a state of deep relaxation where you are open to suggestions you give yourself.
 This is a good time for a pre-sleep affirmation such as, A kind and forgiving world sings me to a peaceful sleep.

-Your bedtime ritual can include a nurturing exchange of reflexology mini-sessions with your partner.
+.
 You can even use these same techniques to help your child go to sleep more easily.
 Sweet dreams!